FullScreenShenanigans/Documentation/Storage.md

 ## Clearing and Defaults

-To clear all items from the collections, use `clear`.
+To clear all items from the collection, use `clear`.

 ```typescript
 ItemsHolder.clear();